joachimbbp/openvdb_docker/README.md

 - [x] Test the github actions
 - [ ] Lock action versions (`checkout@v4` etc )
 - [ ] Cache and/or retain the Docker image (either by integrating into dockerhub or by github action log retention)
+    - [x] Make this this retained Docker image has a dynamic, unique, meaningful name (perhaps include time and date)